Martin Luther King Jr.: Early childhood

-Martin King Jr. memorized hymns and Bible verses by the time he was five years old.
+Martin Jr. memorized hymns and Bible verses by the time he was five years old.
 Beginning at six years old, he attended church events with his mother and sang hymns while she played piano.
 His favorite hymn was "I Want to Be More and More Like Jesus".
 King later became a member of the junior choir in his church.
 He enjoyed opera, and played the piano.
 King garnered a large vocabulary from reading dictionaries.
 He got into physical altercations with boys in his neighborhood, but oftentimes used his knowledge of words to stop or avoid fights.
 King showed a lack of interest in grammar and spelling, a trait that persisted throughout his life.
 In 1939, King sang as a member of his church choir dressed as a slave for the all-white audience at the Atlanta premiere of the film Gone with the Wind.
 In September 1940, at the age of 11, King was enrolled at the Atlanta University Laboratory School for the seventh grade.
 While there, King took violin and piano lessons and showed keen interest in history and English classes.

 On May 18, 1941, when King had sneaked away from studying at home to watch a parade, he was informed that something had happened to his maternal grandmother.
 After returning home, he learned she had a heart attack and died while being transported to a hospital.
 He took her death very hard and believed that his deception in going to see the parade may have been responsible for God taking her.
 King again jumped out of a second-story window at his home but again survived.
 His father instructed him that Martin Jr. should not blame himself and that she had been called home to God as part of God's plan.
 Martin Jr. struggled with this.
 Shortly thereafter, Martin Sr. decided to move the family to a two-story brick home on a hill overlooking downtown Atlanta.